Updated content, originally posted January 2016

 - Someone on the senior team wakes up each day thinking about Leadership Development

-Its best if the passion for leadership development resides in the Lead Pastor, who is shaping the overall church culture.
-The passion could also come from the “second-in-command”.
-But- someone on the lead team needs to assumes responsibility for leadership development across the whole church.
+but someone on the lead team needs to assume responsibility for leadership development across the whole church.
 This person gives energy and passion towards the development of leaders.
-Without this person, the focus of Leadership Development has a tendency to get lost in the business of preparing for the weekend and the myriad of ministries that happen throughout the week.
+Without this person, the focus of leadership development tends to get lost in the business of preparing for the weekend and the myriad of ministries that happen throughout the week.
+Leadership

 - Each church has embraced the idea that building multiplying leaders for the kingdom is their kingdom work.